From Student to Educator

 “Throughout my career I’ve had a foot in professional practice and a foot in education,” he says.
 “The technical knowledge I teach in the classroom complements my workplace experience, and my workplace experience complements my classroom teaching.”

 Matthew teaches tax as an Assistant Professor, Teaching Stream at the University of Toronto and as a Contract Lecturer at Ryerson University.
-He also facilitates in the In-Depth Tax Program for CPA Canada.

 And he’s certainly qualified to teach the accounting leaders of tomorrow, having co-authored Canadian Income Taxation: Planning and Decision Making, a textbook used across Canada.
 Matthew was also a gold medallist on the CPA Common Final Examination (CFE).